pragmaddux/pragmaddux.github.io/wgu-info.markdown

 - [Flux.ai](https://docs.flux.ai/faq/pricing) - Student plan.
 PCB "generating."

+- [Scrimba](https://v2.scrimba.com/home) - This is a nice set of coding tutorials that integrates the coding environment into the video tutorials.
+I haven't worked with it beyond a few basic examples, but I believe they offer a free month with a .edu email.

 ## Other CS Links

 - [r/learnprogramming FAQ](https://www.reddit.com/r/learnprogramming/wiki/faq#wiki_getting_started) - Some good information here, and additional motivational links.